rafaemilima/GraphTheory/README.md

 #### Running with file input:
 For running Dijkistra Algorithm with our file example input, follow the steps above but in the call of the bin file, type `./dijkstra < your input file name`, so for our input example we have the following `./dijkstra < dijkstraInput`

+#### Output example
+Our output for Dijkstra Algorithm is a message saying the shortest distance between the two vectors informed.<br>
+`The shortest distance between the vertices 1 and 3 is 8`

 <hr>

 ### Ford Fulkerson Algorithm